10-Story Power Plant

 PFlow Designs Lift to Integrate Perfectly with 10-Story Power Plant Tower

 The Redding Power Plant is a state-of-the-art facility that generates electricity through the burning of natural gas.
-The plant, located in Redding, California, has expanded over the years to meet the demands of a growing community.
+The plant has expanded over the years to meet the demands of a growing community.
 A recent addition is a 58' Series-F lift developed by PFlow Industries.

 PFlow Industries worked closely with EmeraChem Power™, the engineering firm hired by the power plant, to assure the lift interface perfectly with the multi-tiered, structural steel maintenance platform that was built against the side of the building the lift was to serve.